If you are unhappy with a decision we have made on your complaint about a lawyer you may be able to ask for an internal review.

 This is when we decide whether or not we will do an internal review and, if we decide to do one, set the focus of the review.

-We aim to complete this stage within a month.
 If we decide not to do an internal review, we will tell you and the lawyer involved.

 Stage 2: Internal review